 Essential Oil Accessories:

-Diffuser: I’ve tried a bunch of different diffusers, and this one from Amazon is my favorite, and is definitely a great quality for the price.
+Diffuser: I’ve tried a bunch of different diffusers, and the AromaFuse diffuser from Plant Therapy is probably the best one I’ve found.
+It has a 15 min on-30 min off and a 30 min on-30 min off CYCLE, which are the recommended diffuser patterns, and you don’t have to babysit it.
+It can run up to 10 hours before needing a refill.
+This one from Amazon is another favorite, and is definitely a great quality for the price.
 Here’s another (slightly smaller) option from a brand I also like.
 What do you look for in a diffuser?
 One that has a timer in 1 hour increments is probably the best advice I’ve received.
 You don’t need your diffuser to run constantly.
 Usually one hour one, one hour off cycles is the most effective use for a diffuser.
 Both of these have a built in timer and are great because I can put in about four-six drops of oil, and it will last for several hours before needing a refill.